soar-telescope/goodman_pipeline/_pages/02_install.md

 ---
 layout: default
+title: "Install"
-permalink: /install
+permalink: /install/
+author_profile: false
 ---

-This is where we should add the install file
+This is where we should add the install file.